-We do a substantial amount of trekking each day, but not at a breakneck speed, which allows us to stop at amazing viewpoints and the many other places of interest along the way.
+We do a substantial amount of trekking each day, but not at a breakneck speed, which allows us to stop at amazing viewpoints along the way.

 What does a typical itinerary look like?

-The following day we will hike to Bugata camp (4,062 meters), passing through a valley of beautiful fauna, streams and waterfalls.
+The following day we will hike to Bugata camp at 4,062 meters, passing through a valley of beautiful fauna, streams and waterfalls.
 At this point, the trek gets tougher, with steep ridges and bogs to traverse.
 However, this is one of the most beautiful parts of the trek.

-On the fourth day, we head up to Hunwick’s camp (3974 meters), going through Bamwanjara pass, where views of the towering snow-capped peaks can be enjoyed.
-The next morning we begin the hike up to Margherita camp (4,485 meters), passing through the valley where the stunning Lake Kitandara is situated.
+On the fourth day, we head up to Hunwick’s camp at 3,974 meters, passing through the Bamwanjara pass, where views of the towering snow-capped peaks are epic.
+The next morning we begin the hike up to Margherita camp at 4,485 meters, passing through the valley overlooking the stunning Lake Kitandara.

-The sixth day is the longest but most rewarding: we begin at 2:00am (this feels bearable after breakfast and a good cup of coffee) and climb Mt Stanley, passing through dramatic glaciers and ice walls to reach the top of Margherita Peak at 5109 metres.
-After revelling in the panoramic views and the great achievement of getting this far, we descend back down to Hunwick’s camp.
+The sixth day is the longest but most rewarding: we begin at 2:00am (tough at first, but you'll be raring to go after breakfast and a good cup of coffee) and climb Mount Stanley, passing through dramatic glaciers and ice walls to reach the top of Margherita Peak at 5,109 metres.
+After revelling in the panoramic views, we descend back down to Hunwick’s camp.

-Is it always included in a Rwenzori mountains trip?
+Is Mount Stanley always included in a Rwenzori mountains trek?